 Our clear polys contain ultraviolet stabilizers and here's why.
 Ultraviolet solar radiation lies just beyond the violet end of the visible spectrum.
-It quickly breaks down untreated plastic, sometimes in 5 months in high radiation areas such as the prairies and plains, where there is less cloud and water vapor in the air.
+It quickly breaks down untreated plastic, sometimes in 5 months in high radiation areas such as high elevations, where there is less cloud and water vapor in the air.
 It happened to me with regular untreated poly.
 Our clear woven poly is treated on both sides and in the middle to resist UV breakdown.
 This is not always true of other brands of woven polys.
 Some are UV stabilized on only one side, or only in the outside coatings.
 Some brands are not UV stabilized at all.
 We sell only UV stabilized poly in our clear woven polys.

 Because we cannot be there in person to inspect your installation, and to give you pointers on how to improve your poly life, we do not give a warranty, except for commercial growers.
-For commercial growers with adequate fans and ventilation, we offer a three year prorated warranty, with the warranty being limited to the prorated cost of the poly for the unexpired months of warranty.
+For commercial growers with adequate fans and ventilation, we offer a four-year prorated warranty, with the warranty being limited to the prorated cost of the poly for the unexpired months of warranty.
 We do NOT give any warranty for cost of produce lost, labor, or other problems.
 Our prorated warranty covers poly cost only, as explained above.

 Triple layered woven poly is water-proof, rot and mildew resistant, and resistant to most chemicals (inorganic acids, alkalis, aqueous salt solutions) (particularly important in coastal areas like B.C., the Maritimes, Washington, Oregon, Atlantic States, and Gulf Coast).

 Punctures are the bane of unwoven plastics.
 Pinholes or punctures can easily expand like a tear in your pants.
-Our woven poly's thickness, density, &cross-weave are very resistant to punctures.
+Our woven poly's thickness, density, & cross-weave are very resistant to punctures.
 I sometimes strike my greenhouse covering with a rake handle and so far, no holes.
 It has a higher impact resistance than glass!
 Also, for some reason, my cats love me.
 When I'm in my greenhouse they try to break through.
-They covered my regular poly with pinholes from their claws as the climbed it.
+They covered my regular poly with pinholes from their claws as they climbed it.
 However, our woven poly resists them due to its toughness.
 An added bonus is that due to its translucence, they can't see through it.

 Puncture our woven poly with a nail.
 Try to expand the hole with your finger, you'll find it resistant to expansion due to the cross-weave.
 Just try this same test with "regular" poly.
 Now make a hole with a pin.
-Grab the borders of the plastic &quickly flex the plastic like a strong wind.
+Grab the borders of the plastic and quickly flex the plastic like a strong wind.
 Watch the hole vanish as the tightly woven fibers wiggle in to fill the hole.